sophos/sophos-firewall-audit/README.md

 ```

 ## Viewing Results
 Upon completion of each audit run, html files containing the results are generated.
-The directory `results_html_local` is for viewing the results in the browser by opening them as files (no web server required), and the directory `results_html_web` contains html files that can be published on a web server.
+The directory `results_html_local` can be used to view the results in the browser by opening them as files (no web server required).
+The directory `results_html_web` contains html files with the links formatted such that the content can be published on a web server.

 ### Viewing Results Locally
 Upon completion of each audit run, the results are stored in the `results_html_local` directory.
 In this directory, the `index.html` contains hyperlinks to browse the results as files in a web browser.
 Simply open the `index.html` file in a web browser.
 Each time the audit is run, the `index.html` file is updated with a new hyperlink for the new results.